 Ad monetization is the process of monetizing your mobile app via advertising revenue.
 On the face of it, this is extremely simple: insert ads into the app and collect revenue.
 However, maximizing ad monetization revenue can be extremely challenging for app businesses.

-Even to get the total ad revenue, you need to add up all the money you make from each source, which, if you’re working at scale, will come from at least several ad networks.
-More sophisticated mobile publishers also want to know where they get their most valuable ad monetization users from, what the ROI (return on investment) of acquired users is, and what the LTV (life-time value) of their users are.
+Even to get the total ad revenue, you need to add up all the money you make from each source, which, if you’re working at scale, will come from at least several ad networks which may define views, clicks, and conversions in different ways, and is likely to include different creatives and placements that offers varying revenue opportunities.
+More sophisticated mobile publishers also want to know where they get their most valuable ad monetization users from, what the ROI (return on investment) of acquired users is, and what the LTV (lifetime value) of their users are.

 Since many app businesses also monetize via in-app purchases, you need to add those numbers into the picture to get accurate ROI of acquired users.

 Uses of ad monetization

 For many free or freemium apps, ad monetization is their number one source of revenue.
 In particular, one of the most common types of ad monetization is in-app advertisements (IAA).
 This method of app monetization relies on ad networks to connect developers and app businesses with advertisers, or in other words connecting supply and demand for ad inventory.

 The major benefit of using in-app advertisements instead of other monetization methods such as in-app purchases or subscriptions is that, since it is free, it may be significantly easier and less expensive to acquire users.
 Also, ad monetization helps apps monetize all users, not just the small fraction who will pay.
 On platforms like Android (and pre-iOS 14 iPhone and iPad), advertisers are able to target users with personalized ads and earn revenue for the apps.

 As the ad tech company Smaato suggests in their guide to IAA: